vvusu/obsidian-to-NotionNext/README.md

 Thanks to the [original author](https://github.com/EasyChris/obsidian-to-notion) for developing such a useful plugin that can synchronize Obsidian to Notion.
 However, the original repository can only sync Name and Tags information.
 For those like me who use [NotionNext](https://github.com/tangly1024/NotionNext) to set up their website, this presents some limitations.
 Every time I import, I need to make a lot of modifications.

 Thus, based on the [original author's work](https://github.com/EasyChris/obsidian-to-notion), I've added a feature to match the [NotionNext](https://github.com/tangly1024/NotionNext) template.
 This way, you can edit directly in Obsidian and publish with a single click after organizing.
+## Update
+### 0.1.7
+- [x] Removed the `convert tag` option.
+Now, you can directly add tags in the YAML front matter.
+If you don't want to add tags, you can delete the tags in the YAML front matter or leave the tags blank.

 ## How to Use
 ### Precautions